jorenca/node-ina219-async/README.md

 ### init
 The initialization function is the single export from this Node module.
-Takes (address, device) as parameters.
+Takes `module i2c address` and `i2c bus device` as parameters.
-If no parameters are passed, address `0x40` and device `1` is assumed.
+If no specified, address `0x40` and device `1` is assumed.
-Called to initilize the INA219 board, you call calibrate after this.
+Make sure to call one of the calibrate methods after calling this.

 Returns the ina219 object used for querying readings.